mficco/mficco.com/replit.md

 ## Tips

 - Blog posts are processed in reverse chronological order (newest first)
-- Jekyll includes the post excerpt (first paragraph) on the blog listing page
+- Jekyll includes the post excerpt (first paragraph) on the writing page
 - The site rebuilds automatically when you save files
 - Use proper markdown syntax for best formatting results
 - Keep filenames simple (no special characters except hyphens)